fsharp/fsharp.org/data-science/index.md

 ##### Integrating F# and Excel through FCell

-[FCell](http://fcell.io) enables you to dynamically create Excel Ribbon, Custom Task Panes, and UDFs in F#, C# and VB.
+[FCell](http://fcell.io) lets you dynamically create Excel Ribbon, Custom Task Panes, and UDFs in F#, C# and VB.
 FCell enables you to type F# directly into the spreadsheet and see your changes at a push of button.
 Code and DLLs are embedded into the workbook and can be emailed to end users as a single spreadsheet.
 Use all of the advanced F# features from Excel.
 For example, Async and Observables for non-blocking UDFs, WSDL Type Provider for a SOA backed Front Office, R Type Provider for Machine Learning, and the Hive Type Provider for Big Data.